1220moritz/reverse-twitter-scraper/README.md

 ## Parameters
 The TwitterScraper class takes the following parameters:

-- twitterHandle: The Twitter handle of the account to be scraped.
+- twitterHandle: The Twitter handle of the account(s) to be scraped.
 For example, if the account URL is https://twitter.com/elonmusk, then the twitterHandle parameter should be set to elonmusk.

 - chromedriverPath: The path of the Chrome driver executable file.
 This file is required to use the Selenium module.